10 June 2016

-No matter how many times you’ve heard this tale, or read it in a biography of Queen Elizabeth, or run into it on odd blogs being chuckled over by pillocks from Warwickshire– all of it derives from one single source.
+No matter how many times you’ve heard this tale, or read it in a biography of Queen Elizabeth, or run into it on odd blogs being chuckled over by pillocks from Warwickshire– all of it derives from a single source.
 Here is that source.
 There is no other.
 This is the ur-stinker.

 It’s a fabrication that became a legend.

 In 1898, the Reverend Doctor Andrew Clark, a C of E minister and literary editor, published a two-volume work of biographical anecdotes concerning peers and other famous or infamous persons, under the title Aubrey’s Brief Lives.
 Clark’s source material was a heap of unpublished notes penned long before, between 1669 and 1696, by one John Aubrey.
-Aubrey was an antiquarian, a semi-professional house-party guest, and a gossipmonger par excellence in the years following the Civil Wars.
+Aubrey was an antiquarian, a professional houseguest, and a gossipmonger par excellence in the years following the Restoration.

 Among Aubrey’s 200-year-old scribblings, Clark found a 300-year-old tidbit of third-hand hearsay, which became fourth-hand hearsay when he included it in Brief Lives.
 You see it reproduced above, exactly as it was printed in 1898.
 (Well, almost exactly.
 I added the coloured bits.)
 This snickering snippet painted me flatulent and florid.